arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ## Moving from Old sublist to the Young sublist
 In any LRU strategy whenever any page from the Buffer Pool (cache) is accessed, it moves to the head of the list.
 In this strategy as well, whenever the page is accessed, irrespective of its list, it moves to the head of Young sublist.

-After the page is in cache (in the middle), if the page is still in demand and accessed, it moves to the head of Young sublist and stays in the cache for longer.
+After the page is in the cache (inserted in the middle), if the page is still in demand and accessed again, it moves to the head of Young sublist and stays in the cache for longer.
 If after being inserted in the middle the page not accessed at all it continues to stay in the Old sublist until evicted.
-Since old sublist is shorter, the pages that are not not accessed are evicted quicker as compared to a strict LRU implementation.
+Since old sublist is shorter, the pages that are not accessed are evicted quicker as compared to a strict LRU implementation.

 # References
  - [Buffer Pool](https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html)